d2si/sovereign-keys/README.md

     git commit -m "Initial commit"
     git push
     ```
-7. Wait for CodePipeline to works its magic, it will create the `Sovereign Keys` architecture skeleton with a dummy "customer" VPC (it should take 15-20 minutes).
+7. Wait for CodePipeline to work its magic, it will create the `Sovereign Keys` architecture skeleton with a dummy "customer" VPC (it should take 15-20 minutes).
 "Skeleton" means without any costly resources like EC2 instances or NLBs: it will allow you to configure the HSM backend without paying idling resources.
 If you want to know more about the `Sovereign Keys` architecture, see the see <a href="#architecture">Architecture</a> section.
     ```sh
-    # Each wait stack-exists is for max 100 seconds...
+    # Each "wait stack-exists" waits for max 100 seconds...
     aws cloudformation wait stack-exists --stack-name cfn-sovereign-keys-mainstack
     aws cloudformation wait stack-exists --stack-name cfn-sovereign-keys-mainstack
     aws cloudformation wait stack-exists --stack-name cfn-sovereign-keys-mainstack
     aws cloudformation wait stack-create-complete --stack-name cfn-sovereign-keys-mainstack
     ```

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Configure SSH on the Bastion instance

-THe next steps depends heavily on the usage of SSH on the Bastion instance.
+The next sections and steps depend heavily on the usage of SSH on the Bastion instance.
 You SHOULD always use SSH to connect to the Bastion instead of Session Manager, especially when you are configuring secrets.
 Let's configure your Public SSH key on the bastion instance.

 If you don't have an SSH Keypair yet, please create one.
 For example:
 ```sh